cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/eth_flow.md

 ### Guarantees / Invariants

-1. A user can have multiple open intents.
+1. A user can have multiple open intents

 ## Data Types and Storage